 People that live in blue zones are living continuous lives.
 They pursue goals that can be achieved slowly, or, over large intervals of time.
 They do not run their lives over tight schedules.
 Everything can be done tomorrow!

-It seems to me that the way to achieve the previous list of goals is not to create a schedule and fit these activities as they appear above.
-A better and more realistic approach would be to break them down to a few basic activities and incorporate these activities into your everyday life.
+It seems to me that the way to achieve the previous list of goals is not to create a schedule and fit these activities into your life.
+The better and more realistic approach would be to break them down to a few basic activities and incorporate these activities into your everyday life.
 A modified possible list will be suggested below.
 Please realize that the key to success is to change your life outlook as a whole through small distinct steps that progress slowly to the desired outcome.
 You are not looking for goals but systems of action that will work well with your current lifestyle.
 You are not looking to be precise but directionally correct.

 Obtain a health monitor to be able to measure your daily physical activities (Fitbit provides several great wristbands for that purpose).